-BASIN/ TMDL NAME POLLUTANT MASSDOT ACTIONS COMPLETED TO DO Final Pathogen TMDL for the Buzzards Bay Watershed Pathogens MassDOT has reviewed outfalls for potential illicit discharges and found that the linear nature of their roads leads to minimal chances for illicit connections.
-MassDOT has focused on education of staff and following up on potential illicit connections and focusing reviews on sensitive receiving waters.
-MassDOT is currently prioritizing watersheds for focused illicit discharge review.
-TMDL identifies potential sources of bacteria as illicit sewer connections and stormwater runoff, among others.
-Recommendations are to prioritize dry weather bacteria source tracking.
-Further recommendations include evaluating impaired waterbody segments for BMPs starting with intensive application of less costly non-structural practices such as street sweeping and monitoring of their success Allen, Wychmere & Saquatucket Harbors Nitrogen The TMDL suggests that compliance with MS4 permit requirements will contribute to the goal of reducing the nitrogen load for Allen, Wychmere, and Saquatucket Harbors watersheds MassDOT will continue to comply with its Stormwater Management Plan under the NPDES MS4 Permit Final Pathogen TMDL Report for the Cape Cod Watershed Pathogens MassDOT is currently prioritizing watersheds for focused illicit discharge review.
-Remaining potential pollution sources to Oyster Pond are believed to be several large stormwater discharges discharging into the east end of the pond.
-These stormwater discharges drain from Route 28, and Main St. MassDOT has plans to fix the problems coming off Route 28, and the Town of Chatham has performed engineering projects to eliminate/treat the stormwater components coming off Main St. Development of comprehensive stormwater management programs, particulary in close proximity to each embayment, including identification and implementation of BMPs Burney Final Pathogen TMDL for the Three Bays Watershed Pathogens MassDOT has completed the statewide review of TMDL watersheds for additional BMPs were identified, they have been or will be included in future construction projects.
-Determine the Route 28 roadway drainage area discharging to the Marstons Mills River and install best management structures and/or operational practices to the maximum extent practicable.
-Infiltration structures and devices that have been installed to control the road runoff from Route 28 into the Marstons Mills River should be inspected to determine their performance and condition.
+BASIN/ TMDL NAME POLLUTANT MASSDOT ACTIONS COMPLETED TO DO installed to control the road runoff from Route 28 into the Martsons Mills River should be inspected to determine their performance and condition.
 MassDOT should also continue to identify and implement to the maximum extent practicable best management practices so that the water quality standard for bacteria in SA waters is met.
 Final TMDL Report of Bacteria for Frost Fish Creek, Chatham Bacteria MassDOT has completed the statewide review of TMDL watersheds for additional BMPs were identified, they have been or will be included in future construction projects.
 Determine the Route 28 roadway drainage discharging to Frost Fish Creek and install best management structures and/or operational practices to the maximum extent practicable with a goal of meeting the water quality standard for bacteria in SA waters.
-Final TMDL Report of Bacteria for Muddy Creek, Chatham Bacteria The Route 28 culvert over the MuddyCreek has been replaced through a project funded by Massachusetts Department of Environmental Restoration.
+Final TMDL Report of Bacteria for Muddy Creek, Chatham Bacteria The Route 28 culvert, through which Muddy Creek flows has been replaced through a project funded by Massachusetts Department of Environmental Restoration.
 The new roadway crossing eliminated the tidal restriction and included leaching basins to treat stormwater discharge before entering Muddy Creek.
-This project has implemented all improvements feasible to improve water quality of MuddyCreek as it relatesto Route 28.
-Will review TMDL and determine if additional controls are needed.
-Should determine drainage area discharging to Muddy Creek and install BMPs that are designed to meet TMDL.
+This project has implemented all improvements feasible to improve water quality of Muddy Creek as it relates to Route 28.
+Statewide review of TMDL watersheds for the need for additional BMPs to meet the TMDL recommendations has been completed.
+If additional BMPs were identified, they have been or will be included in future construction projects.
 Herring River Nitrogen TMDL states that runoff from impervious surfaces is a negligible source of nitrogen load to the river when compared to other sources.
 The TMDL suggests that compliance with MS4 permit requirements will contribute to the goal of reducing the nitrogen load for the Herring River Estuarine System.
 MassDOT will continue to comply with its Stormwater Management Plan under the NPDES MS4 Permit.
-MassDOT has designed and is planning to construct a stormwater BMP (water quality swale) to treat direct discharges to the Herring River fromRoute 6 at the Route 6/Herring River crossing.
+MassDOT has designed and is planning to construct a stormwater BMP (water quality swale) to treat direct discharges to the Herring River from Route 6 at the Route 6 / Herring River crossing.
 Construction is scheduled to begin in the Fall of 2017.
-Final Nutrient Total Nitrogen ,
+Final Nutrient TMDL for Total Nitrogen No relevant BMP recommendation included

-TMDL for Centerville River/East Bay Final Nitrogen TMDL for Little Pond Total Nitrogen Final Nitrogen TMDL for Oyster Pond Total Nitrogen Final Nitrogen TMDL for Phinneys Harbor Total Nitrogen Final Nitrogen TMDL for Pleasant Bay System Total Nitrogen Final Nitrogen TMDL Report for Five Sub- Embayments of Popponesset Bay Total Nitrogen Final Nitrogen TMDL Report for the Quashnet River, Hamblin Pond, Little River, Jehu Pond, and Great River in the Waquoit Total Nitrogen
+BASIN/ TMDL NAME POLLUTANT MASSDOT ACTIONS COMPLETED TO DO Centerville River/East Bay Final Nitrogen TMDL for Little Pond Total Nitrogen No relevant BMP recommendation included Final Nitrogen TMDL for Oyster Pond Total Nitrogen No relevant BMP recommendation included Final Nitrogen TMDL for Phinneys Harbor Total Nitrogen No relevant BMP recommendation included Final Nitrogen TMDL for Pleasant Bay System Total Nitrogen No relevant BMP recommendation included Final Nitrogen TMDL Report for Five Sub- Embayments of Popponesset Bay Total Nitrogen No relevant BMP recommendation included Final Nitrogen TMDL Report for the Quashnet River, Hamblin Pond, Little River, Jehu Pond, and Great River in Total Nitrogen No relevant BMP recommendation included

-Bay System

-Final Nitrogen TMDL Report for the Three Bays System Total Nitrogen Final Nitrogen TMDL for West Falmouth Harbor Total Nitrogen Final Nitrogen TMDL Report for Five Chatham Embayments (Stage Harbor, Sulphur Springs, Taylors Pond, Bassing Harbor and Muddy Creek) Total Nitrogen Final TMDLs of Nitrogen for Great, Green, and Bournes Pond Embayment Systems Total Nitrogen
+BASIN/ TMDL NAME the Waquoit POLLUTANT MASSDOT ACTIONS COMPLETED TO DO Bay System Final Nitrogen TMDL Report for the Three Bays System Total Nitrogen Final Nitrogen TMDL for West Falmouth Harbor Total Nitrogen Final Nitrogen TMDL Report for Five Chatham Embayments (Stage Harbor, Sulphur Springs, Taylors Pond, Bassing Harbor and Muddy Creek) Total Nitrogen Final TMDLs of Nitrogen for Great, Green, and Bournes Pond Embayment Systems Total Nitrogen